 Out of these cargoes, PGNiG imported 40 LNG shipments via Poland’s Swinoujscie LNG terminal and six cargoes via the Klaipedos Nafta-operated FSRU-based facility in Lithuania.

-PGNiG is in charge for all of the LNG supplies to the Swinoujscie facility, operated by Gaz-System, while it started using KN’s facility in Klaipeda May this year with the first LNG cargo from the US.
+PGNiG is in charge for all of the LNG supplies to the Swinoujscie facility, operated by Gaz-System, while it started using KN’s facility in Klaipeda in May this year with the first LNG cargo from the US.

 The Polish firm recently also booked capacity at the Klaipeda facility for a period of six years.
 The firm took 6 TWh per year, or over 0.5 billion cubic meters of gas after regasification.